Filter! 18th April 2022.

 Again, I've not posted the rest here.

 Me - "Does anything change because I write.
 Everything changes, but does anything change because I write.
-This is like you are talking to the real person, but I'm aware that things must change, but I can't say what changes"
+This is - this writing - its like you are talking to the real person, but I'm aware that things must change, but I can't say what changes"

 Me - "It must do, it is impossible for it not to.
 It is not possible for things not to change.
 Things can change slowly or quickly"

-He - "It's just almost every sentence there's a reference to something which isn't - which is implicit, rather than explained"
+He describes my writing as if in almost every sentence there's a reference to something which is implicit, rather than explained.

 I think basically that all I've said in part 4 is that the plane is going to crash.
-The imaginary Mr Perls - as quoted and referenced in the text - is reminding me of the Buddhist view (that he probably paraphrased from Trungpa, as they were at Esalan together!) and that now more than ever I need to remind myself that the only way I'm going to cope with what's coming (the end of our afternoons) is by escaping into awareness of the present moment - don't look down / don't try to save yourself.
+The imaginary Mr Perls - as quoted and referenced in the text - is reminding me of the Buddhist view (that he probably paraphrased from Trungpa, as they were at Esalan together!).

 When something goes from your life.